kostkzn/10_Final-project/README.md

 ![The setup structure](images/01.jpg)

+### Technology Stack

 - Git – version control system
 - Jenkins – continuous integration server
 - Maven – build tool for java applications
 - NEXUS – artifact repository with a cache of necessary dependencies on it
-- Ansible – configuration for stack of hosts and delivery application to server
+- Ansible – configuration for hosts stack and for job of delivery application to server
 - Tomcat – server/webcontainer for java applications
 - AWS – provides cloud computing